Everyday Trials

 In my head, I would much prefer the parent’s response to the child’s question

-I currently go to a school in the Northwestern part of PA, and it is a reasonably
+I currently attend a school in the Northwestern part of Pennsylvania, and it is a reasonably

 politically correct that it would rather be ignorant than knowledgeable has

 been reinforced.
-There are three key areas which disturb me.
+Three key areas disturb me.
 The first of which

 can occur when I am merely rolling around on campus with friends.
 It’s gotten